Fr. Laurence Freeman, OSB

 ~ Fr.
 Laurence Freeman, OSB, Director of The World Community for Christian Meditation

 Note: This contemplative pilgrimage is open to pilgrims from all over the world who would like to experience this unique, meditative journey.
+We will assist you in arranging the right flight schedule for the journey.

 Your pilgrimage begins in Nazareth, the hometown of Jesus, Mary and Joseph.
 Celebrate Mass at the grandiose Church of the Annunciation, which stands over the cave where the Archangel Gabriel told Mary that she would become the Mother of the Son of God.
 Next stop is Capernaum, described as Jesus “own city” and a place where He lived.
 Visit the Church of the St. Peter, built over the ruins of the house of St. Peter.
 Head off to Mount Tabor, which is believed to be the site where Jesus was transfigured before his disciples and spoke with Moses and Elijah.
 See the impressive mosaic painting on the high ceiling that depicts the transfiguration of Jesus before Peter, James and John.